 Employers' obligations to their staff

 Employers are legally obliged to protect their employees and keep them reasonably comfortable in their workplace.
-This was outlined in the Health and Safety at Work Act 1974 (HSWA).
+This was outlined in the Occupational Safety and Health Act (OSH Act) of 1970, which created the Occupational Safety and Health Administration as part of the U.S. Department of Labor.

 How can employers protect their workers?

-The Health and Safety Executive provides guidance on procedures, methods and provisions that employers can make or follow to ensure compliance with the HSWA.
+OSHA provides guidance on procedures, methods and provisions that employers can make or follow to ensure compliance with U.S. labor and workplace regulations.
 This includes:

 - Making necessary changes to improve safety